S&P 500 edges higher as calm continues to reign for stocks

 FOLLOWING THE MOMENTUM: Stocks have been steadily rising for more than a year as investors bask in an economy where countries around the world are finally all growing in sync.
 Corporate profits are also on the upswing, and the recently passed tax cut should goose earnings even higher.

-Strategists at Goldman Sachs say the tax overhaul will contribute more than a third of the expected 14 percent growth they’re forecasting for S&P 500 earnings per share.
+Strategists at Goldman Sachs say the tax overhaul will contribute more than a third of the expected 14 percent growth they’re forecasting for S&P 500 earnings per share in 2018.

 Later this week, companies will begin reporting their results for the last three months of 2017, and investors are waiting to hear what CEOs will say about the tax overhaul’s effect on their bottom lines.